 Rebecca Dale is a British composer of screen and concert music.

-In the charts, Rebecca's work first came to public attention when BBC Radio 3 premiered her symphonic suite WHEN MUSIC SOUNDS in 2014.
+In the charts, Rebecca's work first came to public attention when BBC Radio 3 premiered her choral symphony WHEN MUSIC SOUNDS in 2014.
 Her 2015 debut self-release for choir and orchestra, I'LL SING, rose up the classical charts and was Classic FM's Choral Classic of the Week.
 Her next release, SOAY, on Decca Records album THE LOST SONGS OF ST KILDA, was a reimagining for violin and orchestra of a forgotten melody from the furthest corner of the British Isles.
 The album spent five weeks at Classical No.1 and was named Classic FM 2016 album of the year.
 Most recently her track WINTER, commissioned by bestselling vocal group Voces8 for their album of the same name, was described by Gramophone magazine as a 'masterpiece'.

 A fellow of the famous Sundance Composers Lab and alumna of the ASCAP Film Scoring Workshop in Hollywood, which select some of the top emerging film composers internationally, Rebecca works extensively across screen.
 Her score to CROSSING THE LINE was nominated for best original music in feature film at the 2017 international Music & Sound Awards, and she has been involved in projects for 20th Century Fox, Disney, Working Title, The Weinstein Co. and the BBC.
 Her orchestral work has been recorded and conducted by her at Abbey Road, Air Studios, George Lucas's Skywalker Ranch and Fox Studios, Hollywood.